 Pre-employment Background Investigation

 One local business owner was going to hire a woman as an office manager (who would have direct access to incoming cash and deposits).
 Her resume looked sterling and the owner had committed to hiring her, but when we started searching into her background we found 11 outstanding warrants in another state for fraud.
-Result: financial disaster avoided.
+Result: financial disaster avoided for the short term.
+Apparently they still didn't listen to us.
+We just received a notice they had filed for Chapter 11 bankruptcy You can see what happens when you don't stay directly involved in your business affairs.
 Click here to learn how we can help you with your hiring process by knowing all there is to know about an applicant.

 Post-employment Background Updates